ryanricard/lemonade-app/README.md

     $ git push heroku master
     ```

+    If you get a warning that the authenticity of the host heroku.com can't be established and if you'd like to to continue connecting, thereby trusting the Heroku RSA fingerprint, choose yes!

     You'll see a bunch of output, but if everything was successful, the end will look something like this:

     ```